deantumabcaofhs/A_Plane/README.md

 ### 📖 A Plane Guide
 #### 👋 Introduction
 Welcome to **A PLANE**!
 In this video game, you play as a Ultra Earth Air Force pilot.
 You are ordered to destroy the Insektisoid (totally didn't just come up with that) Queen to hinder their growth and to spread Managed Demoracy, Family Values and Freedom across the stars.
-#### 🚀 How To Launch 👾
-* If you cant run Main.java, open the Core folder in this project and right-click core.jar.
-Then, select 'Add as Library' from the context menu.
 #### 🔫 How To Pilot
 * ⬇️↙️⬇️⬅️ Use 'WASD' to move your ship.
 * 🔫 Press left or right mouse button or spacebar to shoot.